-A male student is pictured standing in front of biological lab equipment.
+A male student stands in front of biological lab equipment.

 This curriculum provides a broad background in the basic biological sciences, and permits students to select courses in areas of particular interest.
 The major is especially useful in meeting the pre-professional requirements in the biosciences.
 Students desiring this preparation should also check the appropriate pre-professional requirements.